Heidi Horten

 Heidi Horten (née Jelinek; 13 February 1941 – 12 June 2022) was an Austrian billionaire and art collector.
-She was the widow of businessman Helmut Horten.
+She was the widow of businessman Helmut Horten, whose wealth was famously rooted in Nazi profiteering.
 In May 2020 Forbes estimated her net worth at US$3.0 billion.

 Biography

 Horten inherited her wealth upon the death of her husband, the founder of the German department store business Horten AG.
-Horten had met her husband when she was aged 19; he was 32 years older than her.
+Horten met her husband when she was 19; he was 32 years older than her.
 Horten was part of the board of Helmut Horten Stiftung, a charitable foundation that supports various healthcare related institutions, funds medical research, and helps individuals in need.

 Horten divided her time between Vienna, Austria, and Ticino, Switzerland, when in Europe, and Lyford Cay in the Bahamas.
-Horten owned the Carinthia VII, a 315-foot yacht, and enjoyed hunting and art collecting.
+Horten owned the Carinthia VII, a 315-foot yacht.
+She enjoyed hunting and art collecting.
 Horten sold the 35.56 carat Wittelsbach Diamond, formerly part of the Crown Jewels of Bavaria, for $24 million in 2008.

-In August 2019, it emerged that Horten had donated almost one million euros in 2018 and 2019 to the Austrian People's Party (ÖVP).
+In August 2019, it emerged that Horten had donated almost one million euros in 2018 and in 2019 to the Austrian People's Party (ÖVP).